fdilke/scala-exps/notes/Mottoes2.md

 At any point we have: a list of args, some of which may have been used, a target, and a list of unreachables.

+# What is a motto?

+We're not entirely sure, but:
+- a motto should be uniquely solvable with no redundant args
+- a motto should not include another motto as an internal argument

+# To do

+- Make sure new solver's concept of "unique solvability" (with optional redundant args) is consistent with previous code - have a HighLevelSanityTest to ensure this

+- Add a method to enumerate internal arguments

+- Add tests that we correctly calculate what internal args are used when solving a form.

+- Notes to firm up vocab?

+- Expediant demise of the binary forms?